billmj/UTEP_PNNL_DeepLearning_Optimization/cyPAPI/README.md

 ```python
 python3 -m pdb torch_cuda.py
 ```

+##PyTorch
+Make sure Pytorch is installed under module load python in perlmutter.
+If missing functions or modules exist, try installing pytorch with pip in your python environment

 ### Papi installation troubleshooting
 If papi does not generate papi_avail under bin, try steps again and double check PAPI_PATH, PAPI_DIR enviromental variables.
 I found that placing quotes do not set up paths right to your papi installation.
 Or  `make clean` and retry installation steps.
 Keep in mind I found that enviormenetal varaibels DO NOT save after loging out perlmutter session nor being recognized under a .bashrc file.
 If there is a workaround saving these variables rather than retyping again, I would be happy to know!